 The first validation corridor structures an already-existing migration-linked care flow.
 The pilot does not create mobility — it structures a pattern that exists.

-GP evaluates clinical necessity of examination in Kayseri under existing gatekeeper logic.
+GP evaluates necessity of examination in Kayseri under existing gatekeeper logic.

 No personal identifiers cross borders.
 Identity and clinical data are architecturally separated.